 The entire project (for example,

-File structure of a BEM project before the build:
+File system of a BEM project before the build:

 blocks/ # Directory containing blocks bundles/ # Directory containing build results (optional) hello/ # Directory of the hello page (created manually) hello.decl.js # List of BEM entities requires for the hello page

-File structure of a BEM project after the build:
+File system of a BEM project after the build:

 blocks/ bundles/ hello/ hello.decl.js hello.css # Compiled CSS file for the hello page (the hello bundle in CSS) hello.js # Compiled JS file for the hello page (the hello bundle in JS)

-The BEM methodology doesn't limit your choice of build tools in any way.
-You can use any assemblers that meet your project's needs.
+The BEM methodology doesn't limit your choice of build tools.